Planning Enforcement

 Issues that we cannot investigate

-There are many issues which we cannot take action against under planning enforcement such as civil matters or issues covered by other departments in the Council.
+There are many issues which we cannot take action against under planning enforcement such as civil matters or issues covered by other departments in the Council, or where the time limits for enforcement have expired.

 You should seek your own legal advice for civil issues such as: